Travel Ideas

 • liver dumplings (Leberknödel);

-• cheese appetizer (Obazda), eaten with bread or pretzel Bretzel;
+• cheese spread (Obazda), traditionally served with bread or a Bretzel pretzel;

 • pork knuckle (Schweinehaxe);